BecooOn/z-PythonGames/README.md

 These are my first Python games
-I tried to type them with modules
+I tried to type them with modules as much as I know